 Time Savings

-At Holyrood Palace and The Royal Yacht Britannia, during busy times they’ll open a second line and desk for ticket holders.
-If in doubt, just ask a staff member so you get in the correct line.
+At Holyrood Palace and the Royal Yacht Britannia, there is sometimes a separate line for ticket holders during busy times.
+If in doubt, ask a staff member so you get in the correct queue.

 Tips for making the most of the Royal Edinburgh Ticket